 • Address acne scarring by working through scar margins and bases

-Dry micro-needling is also a non-thermal treatment option suitable for a wide variety of skin types, including pigment-prone or sensitive skin (subject to assessment).
+Dry Micro-Needling is also a non-thermal treatment option suitable for a wide variety of skin types, including pigment-prone or sensitive skin (subject to assessment).
 Compared to other heat-based resurfacing treatments, it also has reduced downtime.
 And, as this technique does not rely on thermal energy, it can be suitable for those with sensitive skin, pigmentation concerns or melasma (chloasma).

 Pre-Treatment Considerations

-Several brief treatment factors must be considered before commencing micro-needling to help ensure appropriate treatment planning, patient safety, and optimal skin response.
+Several brief treatment factors must be considered before commencing Micro-Needling to help ensure appropriate treatment planning, patient safety, and optimal skin response.

 • Pre-treatment skincare preparations might be discussed and recommended during your initial consultation.

 • Certain medications, such as isotretinoin (Roaccutane), are contraindicated.
-Typically, skin needling is not performed while patients are on these medications.
+Typically, Skin Needling is not performed while patients are on these medications.

 • Individuals who are under the care of a medical specialist or taking prescription medications that could affect healing or skin response may require medical clearance.